Araule/echosis_misc/README.md

 # Echosis Misc

-Some scripts that might be useful to get corpora.
+Some scripts useful to get corpora.

 ## YouTube